 How can I proclaim that we’re entering the golden age of an industry that’s essentially a no-go right now?
-Follow me on this and I think it will make perfect sense as we turn crisis into comeback.
+Follow me on this and I think it will make perfect sense as we turn crisis into comeback and usher in the new golden age of group travel.

 As travel came to a screeching halt last spring, people generally stayed in their backyards.
 That’s about to change.
 With more jabs in arms and a herd immunity, the world will slowly open back up to travel again.
 But everything has changed.